hallzy/go-git-radar/README.md

 These are only used inside the config.go file, so you can choose to remove them or add more colours as needed so long as you update their usage elsewhere in the config.go file.

+#### FETCH_IN_PROGRESS

+This defines a string that is used if git-radar is currently in the middle of an automated fetch.

+#### FETCH_SUCCEEDED_CMD

+This is a terminal command that should run if the automated fetch succeeded.

+For example, you could have it run a command or script that gives you a popup notification

+#### FETCH_FAILED_CMD

+This is a terminal command that should run if the automated fetch fails.

+For example, you could have it run a command or script that gives you a popup notification

+#### PRE_FETCH_CMD

+This is a terminal command that should run just before the automated fetch starts.

+For example, you could have it run a command or script that gives you a popup notification

+#### PRE_FETCH_CMD_FAILED

+This is a terminal command that should run if the PRE_FETCH_CMD fails (ie. the PRE_FETCH_COMMAND returns non 0)

+For example, you could have it run a command or script that gives you a popup notification

 #### REMOTE_AHEAD